Domain-invariant Clinical Representation Learning by Bridging Data Distribution Shift across EMR Datasets: Introduction

+However, emerging diseases present a critical challenge: the initial scarcity of clinical experience and data significantly impedes the development of effective prognostic deep learning models~\cite{gao2020dr}.
+While predictive models require extensive labeled data for robust feature extraction~\cite{huang2020clinical}, data scarcity substantially compromises their performance and clinical utility~\cite{zhang2022m3care}.
+The applicability of existing models to new diseases is limited by multiple factors: insufficient data, minimal clinical experience, privacy restrictions, and ethical considerations.
+These constraints restrict access to reference data and hinder model effectiveness.
+Furthermore, the lack of comprehensive information complicates early-stage symptom recognition and outcome prediction, potentially delaying crucial clinical interventions and optimal medical resource allocation~\cite{weissman2020locally}.

+Transfer learning has emerged as a promising approach for data-scarce medical scenarios, with numerous successful applications~\cite{ma2021distilling,ma2023aicare,mpau}.
+However, this approach encounters significant challenges when applied to emerging diseases, particularly due to cross-dataset feature misalignment that reduces model efficiency.
+The limited availability of shared features between source and target domains complicates knowledge transfer, emphasizing the need for robust, adaptable representation learning methods that maintain effectiveness across varying clinical domains.

-Consequently, the unique challenges posed by emerging diseases requires innovative strategies that handle the scarcity of data and the limitations of existing clinical insights.
-This paper addresses the pressing research objective of constructing a resilient and high-performance AI diagnostic assistance model using a relatively small volume of EMR data.
-Recognizing the scarcity of specific disease-related data, our approach involves leveraging external datasets to train a versatile temporal EMR feature extractor.
-We aim to surmount the challenges arising from insufficient and feature-misaligned data, and capturing domain-invariant representations for different target tasks, instead of acquiring fixed information from the source domain.
-This approach lays the groundwork for developing effective models specifically designed to aid in the diagnosis and treatment of emerging diseases.
+Our research addresses the crucial challenge of developing a resilient, high-performance AI diagnostic assistance model using limited EMR data.
+We propose a new approach that leverages external datasets to train a versatile temporal EMR feature extractor.
+This method overcomes the limitations of insufficient and feature-misaligned data by learning domain-invariant representations for various target tasks, rather than relying on fixed information from the source domain.

-We aim to provide clinicians with a powerful tool that can offer more accurate predictions for emerging diseases.
-Through extensive experimentation and comparisons with existing baseline methods, we demonstrate the efficacy of our proposed model in terms of both prediction accuracy and convergence speed.
+Through comprehensive experimentation and comparative analysis against established baseline methods, we demonstrate our model's superior performance in both prediction accuracy and convergence speed, offering healthcare practitioners a reliable tool for predicting outcomes of emerging diseases.